 In person: You can register in person at the following locations:

-By fax: Contact your county election administrator or faxing options.
+By fax: Contact your county election officer faxing options

 VERIFYING YOUR VOTER REGISTRATION STATUS